jsgm/wp-hardener/README.md

 * SSL Certificate enabled and installed.

 # Features
-In case you need a specific feature not being disabled, modify the wphardener.php file before install.
+In case you need a specific feature not being disabled, modify the ***plugin.php*** file before install.
 At firsts lines you'll find some constants like shown here.
 Set to FALSE.

 ```php
 define("DISABLE_OEMBED", FALSE);